 This type of store is similar to a franchise or dealer except that the connection to the larger brand name is about buying power for inventory and services.
 In this model, you are not placed under strict guidelines or rules that your store has to follow.
 And most times, there is not even a % of sales you have to pay back every month as long as you maintain a buying volume at a certain level.

 An example of this would be Do it Best hardware stores.
 Some of these stores have garden centers, others have craft and hobby sections, and some just focus on lumber and hardware.
 None of them look the same, but they all get the advantage of private label merchandise and shared costs on advertising.

 Multi-level marketing (MLM) or network marketing is a business model where the selling of products depends on the people in the network.
 Not only is a product being sold, but other salespeople are being recruited to sell that same product or product line.

 It's probably not a type of business one would initially consider when discussing retail businesses, but Advocare (the number #1 MLM company) used this model quite successfully for many years.

 This type of retail ownership requires no physical storefront and the inventory is at once and stocked by the brand and not the retailer.

-There are many forms of retail business ownership available to budding entrepreneurs.
+Many forms of retail business ownership are available to budding entrepreneurs.
 Each business model has its own list of pros and cons.
 Choosing a type of retail business to start will depend on why you want to own a business, as well as your lifestyle, family, personality and what you're selling.
 Will you have staff, or is it going to just be you?
 Here are a few of the main types of retail ownership and the advantages, disadvantages, and support system of each.